progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Jessica thinks her topic branch is ready, but she wants to know what she has to merge her work into so that she can push.
 She runs `git log` to find out:-->

-Jessica hat die Arbeit in ihrem Topic Branch abgeschlossen, aber sie will wissen, welche neuen Änderungen es gibt, mit denen sie ihre eigenen mergen muß.
+Jessica hat die Arbeit in ihrem Topic Branch abgeschlossen, aber sie will wissen, welche neuen Änderungen es gibt, mit denen sie ihre eigenen mergen muss.

 	$ git log --no-merges origin/master ^issue54
 	commit 738ee872852dfaa9d6634e0dea7a324040193016